darkychin/apache-flink-101/lesson-12-hands-on-flink-kafka-confluent-cloud/readme.md

 Date: 28 November 2025

+> Disclaimer:
-Note that all of the blockquote are the direct quoted from the source site.
+> Note that all of the blockquote are the direct quoted from the source site.

 ## What is a table?